KovasMcCann/School_Notes/AP_Test_Study/Quick Summary.md

 public MainPlayer()
 ```

-> This is the constructor itelf
+> This is the constructor itself

 - it is used when you wan't to run a method in java
 - in a main method ``MainPlayer player1 = new MainPlayer();`` would use the default constructor
-- there can be mulitiple types of constrcutors that may pass veriables
+- there can be multiple types of constructors that may pass variables

 **Seters and Getters**